Cyrus-Kwan/Discord-Bot/readme.md

 > ```
 > Steal emotes
 > Current graph implementation has too high of a space complexity.
 Should modify to make it more space efficient.
+> Refactor steal command as context menu
+> Might move on_message recording to exclusively chat command (scrapped for extra features in steal method)
 > ```